CartoDB/cartodb/README.md

 ./template_postgis.sh
 ```

-Alternatively, you may run the lines of the `template_postgis.sh` script one by one by logging in the Postgres as follows:
+Alternatively, you may run the lines of the `template_postgis.sh` script one by one by entering Postgres as follows:
 ```bash
 sudo su - postgres
 POSTGIS_SQL_PATH=`pg_config --sharedir`/contrib/postgis-2.1